 Pathway Community Programs also works in partnership with the Bridgeway Family Centre, which operates Early Years satellite centres for pre-school children ages 0-6 years and their parent/guardians, half day per week at both Forest Ridge.

 Children MUST be accompanied by a caregiver.
-Family Time drop-in programs are held on Monday, Wednesday and Thursday mornings from 9:00 – 12:00, year round.
-A 1-hour, infant Mother Goose program (birth-12 months) is held every Wednesday morning from 11:00—12:00.
+Family Time drop-in programs are held on Tuesday mornings from 9:00 – 12:00,

 Meal planning, good nutrition, social eating skills for children and shopping tips are the offered at this program which is held every Tuesday from 9:30-12:30.
 Pre-registration is required for families.

-With the simply click of a button you can donate to Pathway Community Programs.
-Click the donate button above to support us today. *As PCP currently does not have charitable status we cannot issue a tax receipt.
+With the simple click of a button, you can donate to Pathway Community Programs.
+Click the PayPal image on the right to support us today. *As PCP currently does not have charitable status we cannot issue a tax receipt.